Integrating Sequential and Relational Modeling for User Events: Datasets and Prediction Tasks: Datasets and Prediction Tasks

 \looseness=-1 From the PRES datasets, we define two prediction tasks: one for relational events and one for personal events.
 These tasks are designed to enable fair comparisons between graph-based, sequence-based, and hybrid models.
 Relational event prediction focuses on predicting future or held-out subset of user-to-user interactions, similar to link prediction.
 Personal event prediction aims to predict the likelihood of future occurrence of personal events without requiring exact timestamps, for example, predicting the next 20 personal events given a user's first 100.
 In both tasks, observed events are compared against negative samples drawn from events not associated with the user.
 For reproducibility, pre-generated negative samples for validation and test sets are provided in the dataset repository.

-\textbf{Relational event prediction tasks.} The corresponding tasks for \textsc{pres-brightkite} and \textsc{pres-gowalla} involve friend recommendation.
+\paragraph{Relational event prediction tasks.} The corresponding tasks for \textsc{pres-brightkite} and \textsc{pres-gowalla} involve friend recommendation.
 We construct the training data by randomly splitting all relational events into 70\% training, 10\% validation, and 20\% test sets.
 We also generate negative samples for the validation and test sets.
 Following \citet{gastinger2024tgb}, we adopt a \textit{1-vs-1000} negative sampling scheme, in which 1,000 negative events are sampled for each relational event in the prediction set.
 Negative samples are drawn via uniform random sampling of users, excluding those who already have relational events with the target user in the training set.

 For the \textsc{pres-github} dataset, the relational event prediction task is defined as collaboration prediction, which involves predicting which users collaborate with a given user.
 The train, validation, and test splits follow the same procedure as in \textsc{pres-brightkite}, including the sampling method.
 However, due to the large size of the dataset, we adopt a \textit{1-vs-300} negative sampling scheme.

 \looseness=-1 For the \textsc{pres-amazon-clothing} and \textsc{pres-amazon-electronics} datasets, the task is predicting co-review relationships, i.e., which users share at least three products they reviewed.
 Co-review patterns can reveal how one account may be related to another, which in some cases can help detect fraudulent review syndicates.
 In these datasets, relational events have timestamp information, i.e., the first time the co-review condition is met.
 As such, the train, validation, and test splits respect event timestamps.
 Specifically, we split each user's relational events by taking the last 20\% for test, the previous 10\% for validation, and the rest for training.
 To manage large histories of some users, we cap test and val sets at 20 and 10 events per user, respectively.
 Personal events are also split into `observed' and `unobserved' sets based on the timestamp cut-off in the relational event split, with only the observed set used for training.
 As in \textsc{pres-brightkite}, we adopt a \textit{1-vs-1000} negative sampling scheme.